New Early and Late Season Pricing!

-Beech Mountain Resort constructed a new, state-of-the-art tubing park adjacent to the Alpine Village at the base of the slopes.
-It’s a great location that provides for extra long tubing runs, and offers convenient access to ice skating, shopping and dining in the Alpine Village.
+Beech Mountain Resort has constructed a state-of-the-art tubing park adjacent to the Resort Village at the base of the slopes.
+It’s a great location that provides for extra long tubing runs, and offers convenient access to Beech Mountain Brewing Co., shopping and dining in the Resort Village.

 With chutes up to 700 feet in length, all ages can enjoy an exhilarating ride.
 Our tubing area is serviced by a magic carpet conveyer, which transports riders quickly to the top!